Headache / Migraine

 The cause for migraines appears to be a spasmodic contraction of the arteries around the brain followed by an opening up of these same arteries.
 Many allopathic medicines target this spasmodic phase at the onset of the headache, while others simply dull the pain response or help the patient to relax.

-Homeopathic approaches to migraines, or any frequent headache, involve a detailed evaluation to understand a variety of factors that tend to make the headaches better or worse.
+Homeopathic approaches to migraines or any frequent headaches involve a detailed evaluation to understand a variety of factors that tend to make the headaches better or worse.
 These might be emotional, mental, or physical.
-For example, some women have headaches before the menstrual period, while others have their headache only after the menses begins.
+For example, some women have headaches before the menstrual period, while others have their headaches only after the menses begin.
 Some people have their headaches primarily at night, while others are affected mostly in the afternoon.
-Some people have sensitivity to cold that brings the headache, while others have sensitivity to heat.
-Homeopathic doctors take specific histories of the entire person to understand an individual’s unique type of headache pattern.
+Some people have sensitivity to cold that brings on the headache, while others have sensitivity to heat.
+Homeopathic doctors take detailed histories of the entire person to understand an individual’s unique headache pattern.

-Several research studies have been conducted to look at the homeopathic effects in treating patients with migraine.
-In 1991, a study of 60 patients using a double blind, placebo-controlled trial to test the effect of a homeopathic remedy for migraine patients found a significant improvement in migraine symptoms in the homeopathic treatment group.
+Several research studies have been conducted to look at the homeopathic effects of treating patients with migraines.
+In 1991, a study of 60 patients using a double-blind, placebo-controlled trial to test the effect of a homeopathic remedy for migraine patients found a significant improvement in migraine symptoms in the homeopathic treatment group.
+(Brigo, B., Serpelloni, G. Homeopathic treatment of migraines: A randomized, double-blind controlled study of sixty cases.The Berlin Journal on Research in Homeopathy.
+1991; 1:98-105)

-A second study, conducted in 2001, was not randomized, but also looked at homeopathic treatment of patients with headache over a 1 year period found positive effects for homeopathic treatment.
+A second study, conducted in 2001, was not randomized but also looked at homeopathic treatment of patients with headaches over a 1 year period and found positive effects for homeopathic treatment.
+(Muscari-Tomaioli G, Allegri F, Miali E, Pomposelli R, Tubia P, Targhetta A, Castellini M, Bellavite P. Observational study of quality of life in patients with headache, receiving homeopathic treatment.
+Br Homeopath J. 2001 Oct;90(4):189-97)